 At Warren, we expect students to work hard in lessons, but to also to widen their life experiences by positively contributing towards all aspects of the school and their community.
 A diversity of cultures and British themes will be embraced throughout the year with the use of enrichment trips, our PSCHE programme and assembly themes.
 This too incorporates our desire to prepare students for life beyond Warren and their futures in higher education which can only be achieved if we continue to build on developing the admirable qualities so many of our students have.

 At Warren we acknowledge student’s hard work and those who display outstanding work ethic will continue to be rewarded with certificates, positive phone calls and letters home as well as celebration lunches and curriculum linked visits.
-The school will facilitate opportunities to assist all students with accessing the curriculum through our inclusion and intervention programmes to ensure all learning needs are met, which is supported by our wonderful SEND and EAL teams.
-Staff at Warren will go above and beyond through offering lunch time, after school and school holidays revision and intervention sessions for students to attend throughout the year to ensure all feel confident leading up to their GCSE examinations.
+The school will facilitate opportunities to assist all students with accessing the curriculum through our inclusion and intervention programmes to ensure all learning needs are met, which is supported by our SEND and EAL teams.
+I look forward to meeting you all to discuss your child’s progress.

 Achievement Team Leader